 =>

-Yet again, a line that is often used in LaTeX source documents can be directly pasted into Bestiary, and can easily be used in loops and other common programming structures.
+Yet again, a line that is often used in LaTeX source documents can be directly pasted into Bestiary to get the desired result.
 For common operations and invariants, the goal is that you should not need to translate mathematics into a special programming idiom: you should be able to type something close to the way you would write it in a paper.

 There are many commands in Bestiary that are not commonly used in LaTeX, but they are a combination of LaTeX syntax with intuitive function names, e.g. \isIrrep determines whether a representation is irreducible or not, and \listElements lists the elements of a group or a ring.
-The idea is that all you need to learn Bestiary is familiarity with LaTeX, which any mathematician will have, and the rest will follow naturally.
-That's what makes it powerful.
+Information on all of these commands can be found in the help pages in the Bestiary GUI application.

 Scripting